 - In a mixing bowl or the bowl of a stand mixer fitted with the kneading hook, combine 5 cups of the flour, the salt and sugar together.

 - In a large measuring cup or bowl, combine the water and buttermilk and whisk in the yeast until dissolved.
 Add this mixture, along with the melted butter, to the dry ingredients.
 Mix by hand or with a dough hook, until the mixture is combined, about 2 minutes.
 Let the dough rest for 5 minutes.

 - Transfer the dough to a lightly floured surface and knead for a couple of minutes, then form dough into a ball.
-Place the dough in a lightly oiled bowl, cover with plastic wrap and either refrigerate for up to 4 days, or allow to sit at room temperature until doubled in size (about 60-90 minutes). (*Tip: I like to use an 8-cup glass measuring cup, so it’s easy to see when it’s doubled by the markings).
+Place the dough in a lightly oiled bowl, cover with plastic wrap and allow to sit at room temperature until doubled in size (about 60-90 minutes). (*Tip: I like to use an 8-cup glass measuring cup, so it’s easy to see when it’s doubled by the markings).

 - Grease two 8-inch by 4-inch loaf pans and set aside.
 In a large bowl, stir the cream cheese until smooth and creamy (I like to pop into my stand mixer and stir with the paddle attachment).
 Fold in 1/3 cup of the diced jalapenos until evenly mixed through the cream cheese.
 Set aside.

 - Divide the dough into 2 equal pieces.
 Dust each with a bit of flour and then, using a rolling pin, roll into a rectangle approximately 10 inches wide and 16 inches long.